hisubram/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #handling-a-push-notification }
 {: ios}

 Push notifications are handled by the native iOS framework directly.
-Depending on your application lifecyle, different methods will be called by the iOS framework.
+Depending on your application lifecycle, different methods will be called by the iOS framework.
 {: ios}

 For example if a simple notification is received while the application is running, **AppDelegate**'s `didReceiveRemoteNotification` will be triggered: